 Increasing audience engagement is important for continuously hosting successful events.
-According to David Saef, EVP of Marketworks, “Events are a critical component of any brand’s marketing strategy because face-to-face is the best way to engage a brand’s current and prospective customers.”
-That said, audience engagement makes your event interactive, fun, and enables brand growth and awareness.
+This engagement makes events interactive and fun, and enables brand growth and awareness.
 Ensuring that your audience is consistently engaged not only improves attendee experience but also allows marketers to collect rich attendee data from over 300 different touchpoints.

 Attendee engagement doesn’t necessarily start at the event itself.
 It begins long before and continues well after the event ends!
 So what are ways you can increase audience engagement?
 Here are 20 tips that can increase your attendee’s engagement sevenfold!